 Types Of Serial Killers

 It may be impossible to fully categorize and understand any serial killer, but it is possible to review their methods and practices to better define what type of criminal they are.
 The Federal Bureau of Investigation has defined three distinct types of serial killers based on the way they carry out their murders.
-Understanding which category a serial killer falls into can make it easier to investigate their crimes and bring them to justice.
+Understanding which category a serial killer falls into can make it easier to investigate their crimes and how to bring them to justice.